 - Season 3 maintains the series' goofiness, yet its tone is much more serious than the first two seasons.

-- The History of Trunks Abridged, while keeping fairly comedic uses heaps of Black Comedy instead of the show's normal humor.
+- The History of Trunks Abridged, remains fairly comedic but uses heaps of Black Comedy instead of the show's normal humor.
 But Future Gohan's death is completely respected, just being music and silence as Trunks screams without any attempt to lead into a joke.